-On Dual-Fan Condensing Units (6000-RL), the lead fan is always on when the Condensing Unit is operating.
-The Second Fan is controlled by an ambient switch, which should be set at 50°F.
+On Dual-Fan Condensing Units, the lead fan or bank of fans is always on when the Condensing Unit is operating.
+The second fan or bank of fans is controlled by an ambient switch, which should be set at 50°F.